2 Yuri

 “Who the fuck are you?” he demanded.

-“Would you like some food?” asked one of them, a slim, willowy man with brown wavy hair to his shoulders and short beard.
+“Would you like some food?” asked one of them, a slim, willowy man with brown wavy hair to his shoulders and a short beard.

 The men simply turned around and began walking.